 GREEK PORK KABOBS

-In a medium bowl as shown above, combine the marinade ingredients: 1/4 cup each extra virgin olive oil and dry red wine; 2 T fresh lemon juice; 1 T each dried oregano and mint; 2 very large crushed garlic cloves; one crumbled bay leaf.
+In a medium bowl as shown in photo, combine the marinade ingredients: 1/4 cup each extra virgin olive oil and dry red wine; 2 T fresh lemon juice; 1 T each dried oregano and mint; 2 very large crushed garlic cloves; one crumbled bay leaf.
 For four people, use 2 lbs. boneless country ribs trimmed of any obvious chunks of fat and cut into 1-1/2″ cubes (we always tell the butcher at WF to choose the least fatty pieces).
 You should have about 24 cubes.

 Marinate for at least an hour, or as long as all day.
 Skewer six pieces on each of four skewers, either with or without peppers and onions between the pieces.
 Then season all over with salt & pepper.